FrankBijnen/TripManager/TripManager_CBuilder/Fit/ReadMe.txt

 Take the files from the C directory, not including the examples, and put them here.

-Programs Fit2Gpx and Trk2Fit based on the sample Encode and Decode programs
+Programs Fit2Gpx, FitInfo and Trk2Fit based on the sample Encode and Decode programs